-NHTF funding will be awarded on a competitive basis through a Notice of Funding Availability (NOFA).
+NHTF funding for the general pool of funds will be awarded on a competitive basis through a NOFA.
 HCD may issue more than one NOFA during a funding cycle.
-The NOFA shall specify the maximum amount of project funds available, including whether funds have been set aside for a specific purpose; any restrictions on uses of funds; general terms and conditions of funding allocations; threshold requirements; timeframe for submittal of applications; application requirements and rating metrics.
+The NOFA shall specify the maximum amount of project funds available, including whether funds have been targeted for a specific purpose, any restrictions on uses of funds, general terms and conditions of funding allocations, threshold requirements, timeframe for submittal of applications, application requirements, and rating metrics.

-An Applicant must electronically submit its application in a format made available by HCD that requests the information required by the NHTF Guidelines.
+An applicant must electronically submit its application in a format made available by HCD that requests the information required by the NHTF guidelines.

-An Applicant must submit its application by the deadline specified in the NOFA.
+An applicant must submit its application by the deadline specified in the NOFA.

-Application requirements include, but are not limited to the following:
+Application requirements include, but are not limited to, the following:

-- Project Narrative/Details, Construction Scope of Work and Financing.
+- Project narrative/details, construction scope of work, and financing.

-- Detailed information of the borrower Applicant adequate to determine the experience of the Applicant with other federal, state, or local housing or community development programs.
+- Detailed information of the applicant adequate to determine the experience of the applicant with other federal, state, or local housing or community development programs.

-- Site Information.
+- Site information.

 - Property management plan.

 - Resident services plan.

-- Supportive Services plan (for permanent supportive housing developments).
+- Supportive services plan (for permanent supportive housing developments).

-- Environmental Site Assessment
+- Environmental provisions documentation.

-Documentation (i.e., Phase I, asbestos, mold, lead-based paint assessments).

-- Consultants/Third Party Reports (i.e., appraisal, market study and physical needs assessments).
+- Consultants/third party reports (i.e., appraisal, market study and physical needs assessments).

-- Relocation Plan, if applicable.
+- Relocation plan, if applicable.

-- Article XXXIV Authority.